 Who can get it

-To get the Continence Aids Payment Scheme (CAPS) you must:
+To get a payment under the Continence Aids Payment Scheme you must meet certain criteria.

 To be eligible for the Continence Aids Payment Scheme you must be an Australian permanent resident or citizen.

 When we pay you